 - They do it alone.
 You’ve done this work together enough times that it is reasonable to expect a child to get a job done on her own.

 The length of time necessary for this 4-step process varies.
-Feeding the dog is much less complicated than cleaning his bedroom.
+Feeding the pets is much less complicated than cleaning their bedroom.

 - Put toys away